-During the 2009-2010 session this legislation was introduced as Senate Bill 531.
+Last session this legislation was introduced as Senate Bill 531.
 The Senate passed Senate Bill 531 by a vote of 49 to 0.
 The House Judiciary Committee reported Senate Bill 531 to the floor but the House of Representatives re-referred the bill to the House Appropriations Committee and no further action was taken.